adonath/gammapy-docs/README.md

 ## TODO

-* How to fetch the right version of `gammapy-extra`?
 * How to set up a conda env for older versions?
 * How to avoid the repo from growing forever, i.e. discarding old committed versions in `docs/dev`?